 The good news was that the Wolverines won eight straight games after the loss to Oregon.
 Michigan was right in the middle of the race for the Big Ten title with two games remaining in the season.
 Unfortunately, they lost the last two games of the regular season to Wisconsin and Ohio State to finish second in the Big Ten.
 Lloyd Carr had announced his retirement earlier in the season.
 Fortunately, the Wolverines sent Coach Carr out on a high note with a 41-35 win over Florida in the Capital One Bowl.
 Henne outplayed Heisman Trophy winner Tim Tebow and was named the game’s MVP.

 Chad Henne had a record-setting career at Michigan.
 He broke just about every major passing record in the books.
 His name is still on just about every page of Michigan’s passing record listings.
 He led the Wolverines to 34 wins, but went 0-4 against OSU – ouch!
-Chad Henne is still the last Wolverine quarterback to lead a team to a Big Ten title.
+Oh, by the way, Chad Henne is still the last Wolverine quarterback to lead his team to a Big Ten Championship!